Diabetes Education Program

 Education Classes

 Would you like to learn how to better manage your diabetes?
-Join the Diabetes Self-Management Program for Diabetes Education Class each Thursday in the Delhi Hospital Classroom to learn healthy lifestyle habits to help you gain control of your diabetes.
+Ask your doctor about a referral to the Diabetes Self-Management Education Program.
+Classes meet each Thursday in the Delhi Hospital Classroom to learn healthy lifestyle habits to help you gain control of your diabetes.

 Every Thursday